 The amount of health information used or disclosed will be limited to the "Minimum Necessary" for these purposes, as defined under HIPAA.

-How the Plans may share your PHI

-The Plans will disclose your PHI (without your written authorization) to the State for plan administration purposes.
+How the Plans may share your PHI authorization) to the State for plan administration purposes.
 However, the State agrees not to use or disclose your PHI other than as permitted or required by plan documents and by law.